microsoft/dstoolkit-coding-agreement/coding_agreement.md

 ### Use context managers [MUST]

-Context managers are tool to use in situation where you need to run some code that has preconditions and postconditions.
+Context managers are tool to use in situations where you need to run some code that has preconditions and postconditions.

 For instance, when you read the content of a file, you need to ensure that you close the handle regardless of the success or the failure of the operation.
 With the `with` keyword you can achieve this: